Deffro/end-to-end-ML-project/README.md

 The ```notebooks``` folder is the research which is often done by a Data Scientist.

 Usually a Data Analysis notebook for EDA and data understanding is the first step.
-Then, feature are created in a pipeline.
+Then, features are created in a pipeline.
 Here, sciki-learn and feature-engine were used.
 Finally, the ML model is placed at the end of the pipeline.

 Research can be very time-consuming.
 Here, a simple pipeline is created,